-- 45. Students are not yet practising osteopaths.
-There are obligations on students to adhere to the Osteopathic Practice Standards, however, at a standard appropriate to their level of training at the time, when treating patients under supervision.
-This is to ensure that their behaviour does not affect the trust that the public places in healthcare practitioners. - 46.
-Osteopathic educational institutions should make a judgement about whether issues that arise can be dealt with as part of remediation during the course, or whether formal fitness to practise proceedings should be considered.
-In part, this judgement will depend on the matter in question, and the stage of training the student is at.
+- 43 Students are not yet practising osteopaths.

+There are obligations on students to adhere to the Osteopathic Practice Standards when treating patients under supervision to ensure that their behaviour does not affect the trust that the public places in healthcare practitioners. - 44 OEIs should make a judgment about whether issues that arise can be dealt with as part of remediation during the course, or whether formal fitness to practise proceedings should be considered.
+In part, this judgment will depend on the matter in question and the stage of training the student is at.
 Patient safety and public trust in the profession will be affected by both criteria.
-This judgement may also be made at the conclusion of the investigation stage set out in paragraphs 50-58 of this guidance.

-&lt;sup>12 GMC, Gateways Guidance, available at http://www.gmc-uk.org/education/undergraduate/gateways\guidance.asp.

-- 47. In determining whether any one-off or course of conduct affects fitness to practise, the following questions may be considered: - a.
-How serious is the behaviour? - b.
-Was this a one off incident, or representative of a pattern of behaviour? - c.
-What is the level of maturity and insight demonstrated by the student? - d.
-What is the likelihood of repeat behaviour? - e.
-What stage of the course is the student undertaking?
-Are they a day-one student or a student in their final clinical year? - f.
-How well might the student respond to support and remediation? - 48.
-If particular behaviour or other issues are dealt with through remediation, a record should be made.
+This judgment may also be made at the conclusion of the investigation process set out on page 10. - 45 In determining whether any one-off or course of conduct affects fitness to practise, the following questions may be considered: - > How serious is the behaviour? - > What is the level of maturity demonstrated by the student? - > What is the likelihood of repeat behaviour? - > What stage of the course is the student undertaking?
+Are they a day-one student or a student in their final clinical year? - > How well might the student respond to support and remediation?

+7 GMC Gateways Guidance available at: www.gmc-uk.org/education/undergraduate/gateways_guidance.asp and accessed on 13 April 2011.

+- 46 If particular behaviour or other issues are dealt with through remediation, a record should be made.
 This is to ensure that any patterns of behaviour are identified and addressed prior to graduation.
-In certain circumstances, it may be appropriate to pass such information onto the General Osteopathic Council. - 49.
-At the end of the course, the student will normally be awarded the 'recognised qualification'.
+In certain circumstances, it may be appropriate to pass such information onto the General Osteopathic Council8. - 47 At the end of the course, the student will normally be awarded an RQ.
 This means that they are able to practise in accordance with the Osteopathic Practice Standards in force at the time.
-If the issue identified could affect this judgement, the formal student fitness to practise procedures should be invoked.
+If the issue identified could affect this judgment, the formal student fitness to practise procedures should be invoked.